Ashwood – Melbourne’s hidden gem

 Named after it’s more well-known neighbours, Ashburton and Burwood, leafy Ashwood may be small in area but is full of character and community spirit.

-Arguably one of Melbourne’s best kept secrets, Ashwood is now becoming a sought after location for families and boasts large house blocks and architecture from a variety of eras – perfect for extending and renovating.
+Arguably one of Melbourne’s best kept secrets, Ashwood is now becoming a sought after location for families and boasts large house blocks from a variety of eras – perfect for extending and renovating.
 Green, safe and family friendly there isn’t much you can’t love about this little pocket in Melbourne’s South-East.
 Read on to find out more about the history of Ashwood and what it has to offer to the modern Australian family:

 Residential development commenced in the area of Ashwood in 1950 and by 1951 this small suburb had a population of around 1500 residents.
 Bounded by Huntingdale road to the east and Warrigal road to the west, and surrounded by market gardens and poultry farms.
 Original dwellings constructed at this time were typically double-fronted cream brick houses.
 Ashwood has managed to retain its small town feel and rustic charm whilst being located only 14km from Melbourne’s central business district.